-Select the objects to align, and then specify the first source point (A), the first destination point (B), the second destination point (C), and the second destination point (D)
+Select the objects to align, and then specify the first source point (A), the first destination point (B), the second destination point (D)

 You can specify up to three pairs of source/destination points.

 7.2.9.
 Scale Objects

 You can use SCALE command to zoom the selected objects.
 You can type a scale factor or specify a base point and distance to zoom objects.
 A scale factor that is greater than 1 enlarges the object, and a scale factor that is smaller than 1 shrinks the object.